skaylink/terraform-azurerm-skaylink-buildagents/README.md

-# Skaylink Terraform module template
+# Skaylink Terraform azurerm build agent module

-This template repository is used as the baseline for Skaylink Terraform modules, please use this as your starting point when building new (public) modules.

-Currently this repository is set to be private, but any repos you want to deploy as a module need to be public.
+This repository contains the code for the Skaylink Terraform azurerm build agent module, which can be used for provisioning self-hosted build agents in your environment.

 ## Process